jyotirmayzamre/Colab/README.md

 ### ToDo
 - **Live Cursors** - See collaborator positions in real-time with color-coded cursors
-- **Rich Text Formatting** - Full support for text styling and formatting
 - **Inline Comments** - Add contextual comments and discussions within documents
 - **Version Control** - Track changes with comprehensive version history and rollback